 Along the way Frank founded a militant gay rights group in 1961 in Washington, DC, and in 1965 organized the first public protests by gay people in front of the White House, among other places.
 In 1968 Frank also coined the then-radical “Gay Is Good” battle cry.
 Beginning in the early 1970’s he fought successfully (along with Barbara Gittings and others) to get homosexuality removed from the list of mental illnesses.
 And Frank’s impressive list goes on.
-And on.

 Listening to Frank’s episode you learn that he lived by three rules that should inspire us all:

 - Have absolute confidence in your beliefs;

 - Fight for what’s right;

 Knowing the basics of Frank Kameny’s life isn’t nearly enough, so we encourage you to explore some of the resources below.

 For students and scholars, there is a treasure trove of Frank Kameny’s papers (77,000 items!) to be found at the The Library of Congress.